Skip to main content

 3. Telling our story – continuing to raise the profile of the West Midlands through the legacy of the Commonwealth Games.

-There are four kinds of grant funding that groups can apply for:
+There were four kinds of grant funding that groups could apply for:

-• Small Works grants of up to £100,000 will be available for groups wishing to carry out minor renovation works eg refitting a community kitchen or resurfacing a multi-use games area.
+• 36 grants have been awarded for Small Works grants of up to £100,000 for minor renovation works e.g., refitting a community kitchen or resurfacing a multi-use games area.

 Trailblazer Programmes - United By 2022 Charity